jpthiele/dealii-Wiki/Mesh-Input-And-Output.md

 ### Cubit

-The following cubit journal file (Actually a pyton script) exports the current mesh and boundary conditions from cubit to a file "output.ucd" in the current directory.
+The following cubit journal file (Actually a python script) exports the current mesh and boundary conditions from cubit to a file "output.ucd" in the current directory.

 This is a modification of the original script that takes into account boundary ids via